-To completely eliminate all writing distractions try combining the Distraction-Free writing tool with the Full-Screen feature of web browsers like Google Chrome & Firefox …
+To eliminate all distractions try combining the Distraction-Free writing tool & the built-in Full Screen feature of web browsers like Google Chrome & Firefox …

-(Distraction-Free Writing – WordPress Only vs WordPress & Full-Screen Browser)
+(Distraction-Free Writing – WordPress Only vs WordPress & Full-Screen Web Browser)

-With Distraction-Free Writing mode switched on and the Full-Screen option of your web browser enabled, the current page completely fills the screen, leaving you free to focus only on your writing.
+With Distraction-Free Writing mode switched on and the Full-Screen function of your browser enabled, your current page will fill the screen entirely, leaving only the post title and content you’re working on visible.

-To enable the Full-Screen feature in your web browser, go to your browser settings menu and click on the buttons shown below …
+To use Full-Screen either Firefox or Google Chrome, open your browser settings and click on the buttons shown below …

-To enable both the Full Height Editor and Distraction-Free Writing Mode functionalities, click the Screen Options tab in the top right-hand section of your WP admin screen …
+To enable either the Full Height Editor or Distraction-Free Writing Mode feature, click on the Screen Options tab …